Aldaviva/RaspberryPiDotnetRepository/Readme.md

 #### Major and minor versions

-**Latest or Latest LTS installed:** If you want to update to a new major or minor version, you will need to have installed one of the [`latest[-lts]`](#latest-version) packages installed, such as `dotnet-runtime-latest` or `aspnetcore-runtime-latest-lts`, before you `apt-get update && apt-get full-upgrade`.
-You may clean up previous versions afterwards using `sudo apt autoremove`, or at installation time using `sudo apt full-upgrade --autoremove`.
+##### Latest or Latest LTS installed
+If you want to update to a new major or minor version, you will need to have installed one of the [`latest[-lts]`](#latest-version) packages installed, such as `dotnet-runtime-latest` or `aspnetcore-runtime-latest-lts`, before you `sudo apt-get update && sudo apt-get full-upgrade`.

+Using `full-upgrade` instead of `upgrade` is recommended because `full-upgrade` allows removal of packages and thus enables major and minor version upgrades, in addition to patch upgrades.
+The difference is shown in the following example where you had .NET Runtime 9.0.10 installed with `dotnet-runtime-latest` when .NET 10.0.0 was released on 2025-11-11.
+- **`apt-get full-upgrade`**: installs .NET Runtime **10.0.0**, removes .NET Runtime 9.0.10
+- **`apt-get upgrade`**: installs .NET Runtime **9.0.11**, removes .NET Runtime 9.0.10

+If any unneeded, automatically installed packages are left installed after upgrading, you may remove them with `sudo apt autoremove`.

+##### Specific minor version installed
-**Specific minor version installed:** If you aren't using a `latest[-lts]` package, you can manually choose a new minor version to install using a command like `sudo apt install dotnet-runtime-8.0`.
+If you aren't using a `latest[-lts]` package, you can manually choose a new minor version to install using a command like `sudo apt install dotnet-runtime-8.0`.
 Afterwards, you may clean up previous versions using a command like `sudo apt remove dotnet-runtime-7.0`.

 #### Automatic updates

 To automatically install package updates without any user interaction, see [Debian Reference § 2.7.3: Automatic download and upgrade of packages](https://www.debian.org/doc/manuals/debian-reference/ch02.en.html#_automatic_download_and_upgrade_of_packages) and [this quick summary](https://gist.github.com/Aldaviva/9db64e47324f467a7c9b7e468a454c76#file-debian-autoupdate-md).
+This uses the `apt full-upgrade` [behavior](#latest-or-latest-lts-installed), which will install new major or minor versions if you have one of the `-latest` packages installed, and will automatically remove the old version.

 ### List installed versions